About > General Policies

 All applicants, examinees, or diplomates must fully cooperate in any ABS investigation into the validity, integrity or security of ABS examinations.
 All ABS examinations are copyrighted and protected by law; the ABS will prosecute violations to the full extent provided by law and seek monetary damages for any loss of exam materials.

 Possession of a currently valid, full and unrestricted state medical license is an absolute requirement for certification.
-If a state medical license after final decision is probated, restricted, suspended, or revoked, this will trigger a review by the ABS Credentials Committee at its next meeting.
+If a state medical license after final decision is probated, restricted, suspended, or revoked, this will trigger a review by the ABS Diplomates and Surgeons in Practice Committee at its next meeting.
 The committee will review the action, and determine if any action is required in regard to the diplomate's certificate in surgery.
-Normally the state action will be duplicated in regard to the certificate, but the Credentials Committee after review may choose at its discretion to adopt either a more lenient or more stringent condition on the certificate if warranted by the nature of the disciplinary infraction.
+Normally the state action will be duplicated in regard to the certificate, but the Diplomates and Surgeons in Practice Committee after review may choose at its discretion to adopt either a more lenient or more stringent condition on the certificate if warranted by the nature of the disciplinary infraction.

 Updated: March 2015